 Lila Schmitz - Director

 Lila Schmitz is a filmmaker with experience making independent films from scratch and working on big budget projects as a part of a huge team.
 Her first feature THE JOB OF SONGS, an Irish music documentary that she directed, produced & edited, premiered at DOC NYC in 2021.
 Her short documentary JAIEL aired on Rocky Mountain PBS, as did her short fiction film QUEER QAFÉ, which has since gotten 50k+ views on YouTube.
 Schmitz recently directed three music videos for the titular artist of her short documentary: Jaiel.
-Her latest short film LOVE IN THE TIME OF CORONA has played LGBTQ+ festivals all over the United States.
+Her latest short film LOVE IN THE TIME OF CORONA has played LGBTQ+ festivals all over the United States and will premiere internationally in the Edinburgh Fringe Festival.
 She has been producing in the documentary world (for PBS, CBS, Richard Linklater, Bill Guttentag) and spent the last year working at Anonymous Content.
 Her website: lilaschmitz.com

 Fengyi Xu - Producer

 Fengyi Xu was born and raised in Qingdao, a coastal city on the northeast of China.
 She discovered filmmaking during her first class in college, and has been telling stories through the camera lens since then.
 Her short film AS WE WERE premiered at Rocky Mountain Women’s Film Festival.
 Her dream is to watch the sunset on every beach around the world.